Sparsh-Bansal/Sign-Language-Recognition/README.md

 advancements would allow the hearing-impaired access to effective video communication.

 #Performance:
-The proposed model for the still images is able to identify the static signs with an accuracy of 94.33%.
-Based on our analysis of the dynamic signs, we realized the need to identify if the sign is a one-handed or two-handed sign first, and then identify the sign itself.
-The final model we propose for the dynamic signs is capable of identifying the one-handed signs with an accuracy of 88.9% and the two-handed signs with an accuracy of 79.0%.
+The proposed model for the still images is able to identify the static signs with an accuracy of 95% .